 Hike to Annaly Tide Pools.
 While I was lucky and able to take a secret shortcut with my uncle, the hike from Renaissance St. Croix Carambola Beach Resort to Annaly Tide Pools would be great for anybody adventurous.
 The hike is about 2 miles and winds through the rain forest down to a rocky beach.
 On the west side of the beach you need to rock climb around to the tide pools.
-The adventure in itself is fun and then experiencing the tide pools is the cherry on top.
+The adventure in itself is fun and then experiencing the tide pools makes this worthwhile.

 Domino Club.
 Located in the rainforest, not only is the drive to this bar beautiful, it’s also home to the world renowned beer drinking pigs.
 While in recent years the piggies have changed to an alcohol free beer based diet, the fun is still all there.
 We stopped here to chat with the locals and enjoy a drink with the pigs.

 Relax and hang out on island time.
 While there are so many adventures and activities to par take in while on island, sometimes it’s best to sit back and soak up the sun rays and salt air.
-Don’t forget about that Cruzan rum- the distillery is right on island.
+But don’t forget about that Cruzan rum- the distillery is right on island.

 While pictures can really do no justice to the true beauty and magic this places has, I hope they inspire you to visit St. Croix and enjoy the rest of the U.S Virgin Islands.
-Please always remember to spread the light & love and respect Mother Earth and all the people who share this space with you ❤ Comment below if you’ve ever been here before or if you have any thoughts or questions!
+Please always remember to spread the light & love and respect Mother Earth and all the people who share this space with you ❤ I’d love to hear from you if you’ve ever been here or are planning on it, drop a comment and tell us about it.